 Situated on the banks of the Ohio River, the Cincinnati metropolitan area spans both Ohio to the north and Kentucky to the south.
 Always at the heart of the city, the Ohio River has overcome generations of industry.
 Now, parks and bike trails line both side of the river affording scenic view of Cincinnati’s beautiful skyline.
-The city hosts parks and fountains for play, ballparks for cheering on the home team, an aquarium, and many museums.
+The Queen City hosts parks and fountains for play, major league ballparks for cheering on the home team, an aquarium, and many museums.
 Cincinnati is the perfect destination for a Midwest family vacation.
 Here’s Trekaroo’s list of our top 10 fun things to do in Cincinnati with kids.
 Here are our top picks for families.

 1. Enjoy Graeter’s Ice Cream at Fountain Square